Table of Contents

 Let’s come back to the concept of Atman and Brahman.
-In the holistic way of Upanishads/Vedanta, to understand all in once.
+In the holistic way of Upanishads/Vedanta, to understand all at once.

-Schrodinger has always been a supporter of Eastern Philosophy especially that of the concept of Atman and Brahman of Hinduism.
-He came to know about Upanishads from one of the greatest philosophers of Germany, Arthur Schopenhauer.
+Schrodinger has always been a supporter of Eastern Philosophy, especially that of the concept of Atman and Brahman of Hinduism.
+He came to know about the Upanishads from one of the greatest philosophers of Germany, Arthur Schopenhauer.
 In many of his conferences, he often referred Atman=Brahman.
-Also, he was so fascinated by the idea, he had kept the name of his loving pet dog as Atman.
+Also, he was so fascinated by the idea, he kept the name of his loving pet dog as Atman.

 The Scientists like Bohr and Oppenheimer have always talked about Indian philosophy.
 From the Bhagawat Gita, once Oppenheimer had said “Now I am become Death, the destroyer of worlds” after atom bombs were dropped.